phptuts/codingwithnoah/arduino-blockly/lesson-10-led-light-strip-array/index.md

 ![LED Light Strip](/images/arduino-block/lesson-10/step7.jpg)

 8) Drag the "Setup Neo Pixel" Block onto the screen.
-Look at the back to see the number of leds.
-Put that that in for the number and put "A0", the data pin, for the pin drop down.
+Look at the back to see the number of LEDs.
+Put that in for the number and put "A0", the data pin, for the pin drop down.

 ![LED Light Strip Package](/images/arduino-block/lesson-10/step8-bag.jpg)